 Asvini Thivakaran (age 10) successfully implemented battery recycling activity in the City of Round Rock, Texas.
 Tirelessly raising awareness about battery recycling, Asvini demonstrated determination to save not only the place where we are living but also the planet.
-A fourth-grader at Brushy Creek Elementary School in Round Rock, Asvini initiated battery recycling first at her home (on January 2017), then expanded her efforts to include her school (in 2nd Grade) and then community, diverted many batteries away from landfills.
+A fifth-grader at Brushy Creek Elementary School in Round Rock, Asvini initiated battery recycling first at her home (on January 2017), then expanded her efforts to include her school (in 2nd Grade) and then community, diverted tons of batteries away from landfills.

 She partnered with the Round Rock Public Library (on March 2017), placing a battery recycling bin at the library entrance; additionally, she provided bins in other locations, such as Wells Branch Recreation Center and Wells Branch Community Library.
 To raise the community’s awareness of the importance of safe disposal of batteries, Asvini gave presentations at Round Rock Public Library on Earth Day 2017, at Learning Tree Day School on Environmental Day 2017, Keep Texas Beautiful 51st Annual Conference in 2018, International Eco-Hero conference in 2018 and appeared on Blue Jay TV at Brushy Creek Elementary School.
 She created a video about battery recycling and shared with the community through social media.
 KVUE (April 26th 2017) and KXAN (September 5th 2018) TVs in Austin covered her battery recycling activity on morning and evening news.